stewsters/kaiju/README.md

 ## Kotlin Artificial Intelligence Java Utilities

-Hows that for a backronym?
+How's that for a backronym?

 This is some utilities I extracted from some simple kotlin roguelikes I was working on.
 The syntax works a bit better than regular Java for algorithm heavy stuff like this.